Why Bother Making a Will?

 1. You are co-habiting

 Instead of marrying, many of us co-habit for long periods.
 Unfortunately, this is where the rules on intestacy are totally out of sync with modern life.
 Your partner, who may be one of your “dependants” (someone you support financially), will be left nothing under the Intestacy Rules.
-The concept of a “common-law” wife or husband does not exist in English law, and so the Intestacy Rules make no provision for such a partner.
+The concept of a “common-law” wife or husband does not exist in English law (while in Scotland the rights of cohabiting couples can be recognised under Scots Law in some circumstances), and so the Intestacy Rules in England and Wales make no provision for such a partner.
 Having no will in this situation is going to lead to very serious trouble.

 For example, if you are unmarried but have children, they will inherit all your estate, but would they make fair provision for your unmarried partner if they are children from a previous relationship?
 Another example is if you don’t have children, but at least one of your parents is still alive – they would then inherit all your estate.
 Again, would they make fair provision for your partner or any step-children?

 As possible dependents, your partner and step-children could dispute your estate, but this will likely lead to stress, uncertainty and high legal costs for your dependents and whoever has inherited from you under the Intestacy Rules.
 You can avoid all of this, if you just make a simple will.

 2. You remarry but have children from a previous relationship